 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Metro Denver Homeless Initiative The City of Westminster will continue to support Continuum of Care service providers including MDHI, Growing Home, Access Housing, etc. in the provision of affordable housing and services to assist persons who are homeless and/or at-risk of homelessness.
-The Homeless Services Coordinator is working with the City Manager and multiple department heads to identify funding and policy changes that could be made to enhance our efforts.
+The City of Westminster will continue to support Continuum of Care service providers including MDHI, Continuum of Metro Denver Growing Home, Access Housing, etc. in the provision of affordable housing and services to assist Care Homeless persons who are homeless and/or at-risk of homelessness.
+The Homeless Services Coordinator is Care Initiative working with the City Manager and multiple department heads to identify funding and policy changes that could be made to enhance our efforts.